-Any of our current students can benefit from the writing support offered by our Royal Literary Fund Fellow.
+Any of our current students can benefit from the writing support offered by our Royal Literary Fund Fellowship scheme.

 Appointments book up quickly and there is high demand – so it's important to book these in advance.
 You can book by emailing the Fellow.

 Christopher Woodall has been appointed Royal Literary Fund Writing Fellow at the University of East Anglia for 2021-2022.
 Despite graduating in English at Queens’ College (Cambridge) in 1976, obtaining a Licence des Sciences du Langage at the University of Bordeaux in 1979, and an M.A. in Literary Translation from the University of East Anglia in 2004, Christopher has lived his life mostly outside academia working principally as a jobbing translator from Italian and French, his literary translations including works by Massimo Carlotto and Lydie Salvayre.